JimberSoftware/docs/README.md

 - Production: `https://sase.jimber.io/documentation/`

 The existing `/docs` route is not modified.
 Synchronization deploys to testing automatically.
-Staging and production deployments are started manually from the `Deploy multilingual documentation` workflow after testing the generated site.
+Staging and production are disabled in `deployment/environments.json`; deployment attempts are rejected until each environment has `enabled: true` and a non-empty `source_ref`.
 Testing and staging attach to `traefik-proxy`; production attaches to the existing external `proxy` network used by the production edge router.